 1. The Layout

-Our first step of the interior design renovation process is to analyze the layout and determine if we need to make any adjustments.
+Our first step of the interior design renovation process is to analyze the floor plan and layout and determine if we need to make any adjustments.
 Functionally the program of the home needed some tweaks: there was no laundry room, gym area and full bathroom on the main floor, so we used the footprint of a former Family Room to add these 3 new spaces.

 2. The Fireplace